About.

 Where will it be placed?

 The statue will be placed, facing out to sea, between Britten’s childhood home and the promenade.
 It has the full approval of East Suffolk Council as part of wider plans to re-landscape the seafront.
+The statue will be visible from the attic bedroom window where the young composer watched the north sea that inspired much of his music.

 How much will it cost?